dianpan/dianpan.github.io/_posts/2015-08-23-ruby-enumerables-under-the-hood.md

 When I first started learning Ruby, I was suspicious of its many built in methods.
 In particular, Ruby's enumerable methods that both iterate and do something to each element.

-Here is a peek behind what is actually goes on when you call these enumerable methods on your data structure.
+Here is a peek behind what is actually going on when you call these enumerable methods on your data structure.

 **each**
 {% highlight ruby %}